 Back Injury Compensation Claims*

 The back is a complex assembly of muscles, bones, tendons and other soft tissue, including major nerves.
-Unfortunately, many back injuries are serious and complicated.
+Unfortunately, any back injury can result in serious and complicated medical outcomes.
 Almost all movement involves the use of the spine and its muscles, and you can therefore injure your back in a variety of ways, such as lifting, slips and falls, road traffic accidents, sports accidents, or assault.

 The consequences will usually be severe.
 They include: